dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-flickr/Readme.md

 Apply for a key at [www.flickr.com/services/apps/create/apply](https://www.flickr.com/services/apps/create/apply)

-Flickr uses OAth 1.0 for authorization.
+Flickr uses OAuth 1.0 for authorization.

 ## Maintained By

-The Flickr extention was created by the
+The Flickr extension was created by the
 [DTP maintainers](mailto:portability-maintainers@googlegroups.com)
 and is not an official product of Flickr.